 - University of Alberta

-- How do I apply in a Canadian University/College?
+- How do I apply to a Canadian University/College?

 By submitting all the necessary documentation and additional obligatory procedures via online routes.
 The answer will also be sent to you via mail.

-- Do I have to speak both French and English in order to get accepted in a Canadian post-secondary educational institution?
+- Do I have to speak both French and English in order to get accepted into a Canadian post-secondary educational institution?

-- Is it mandatory to have a graduate degree in order to pursuit a Master degree or PhD?
+- Is it mandatory to have a graduate degree in order to pursue a Master’s degree or Ph.D.?

-- How much does tuition cost in a Canadian University for an international student?
+- How much does tuition cost at a Canadian University for an international student?

 As Canada is divided into individually governed provinces the tuition fees for an academic year of tertiary education vary.